Weight Loss Meals for strength weight training and fitness exercise programs.

 (3) Use measurements to monitor the results of using that plan and modify it as necessary.

-This is a moderate plan.
 It'll work for males or females.
 Think of 10/40/50 as being the best ratio, on average, for each of the six feedings as well as for the whole day.
-If you have learned from experience of a better combination for you, by all means use that instead.
+If you have learned from experience of a better combination for you, of course use that instead.

 (Don't worry: unless you consume too many carbs, dietary fat won't make you fat.
 It's the natural way to eat.)